SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_authentication_oauth_profile.md

 - `authorization_groups_claim_string_format` (String) The format of the authorization groups claim value when it is a string.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"single"`.
 The allowed values and their meaning are:

 <pre>
-"single" - When the claim is a string, it is interpreted as a single group.
+"single" - When the claim is a string, it is interpreted as as single group.
 "space-delimited" - When the claim is a string, it is interpreted as a space-delimited list of groups, similar to the "scope" claim.
 </pre>
  Available since 2.32.